 Try deep cleaning.
 There are many types of toothbrush sanitizers on the market, Cooper says.
 Some use ultraviolet light to kill microorganisms.

 Store it properly.
 After use, don’t pop that wet toothbrush back into your medicine cabinet, drawer, or bathroom cup and forget about it.

 Store it upright, in a rack or cup, where it can dry out.
 Look for a cover that lets air circulate and prevents mold, but isn’t completely sealed.
 The lack of air can foster bacteria.

 How long should you keep a toothbrush to prevent the ick from building up?
 Here are a few useful tips:

 Know when to let go.
-Replace your toothbrush about every three to four months, or when it shows signs of wear.
-“Frayed bristles will not clean the teeth and gums adequately,” says Cooper.
+Replace your toothbrush about every 3 to 4 months, or when it shows signs of wear.
+“Frayed bristles will not clean the teeth and gums adequately,” Cooper says.

 Yes, that means all toothbrushes.
 Treat electric or power models the same way you handle an old-fashioned one.
-Chuck the brush attachment after an illness or when the bristles begin to show signs of wear, Cooper says.
+Chuck the brush attachment when the bristles begin to show signs of wear, Cooper says.

 Tempted to lend a toothbrush to a family member?
 Don’t.

-Toothbrush sharing can transfer saliva and bacteria – even the kind that causes tooth decay.
+Toothbrush sharing can transfer saliva and bacteria -- even the kind that cause tooth decay.
 “Tooth decay is considered an infectious disease … one more reason not to share or borrow a toothbrush," Cooper says.